This post may contain affiliate links. Please see my disclosure policy for more details.

 Lakes Entrance Accommodation

 You’ll find plenty of accommodation in Lakes Entrance, as it’s so popular with holidaymakers.
-I stayed in a cabin at Koonwarra Family Holiday Park, which was a last-minute winter bargain at under $70 per night.
+I stayed in a cabin at lovely Koonwarra Family Holiday Park, which was a last-minute winter bargain!

 A 40-minute drive west of Lakes Entrance is the small, picturesque town of Eagle Point, set on the shores of Lake King.
 If you fancy a quiet, scenic stop-off, it’s a beautiful place to visit.